mongodb/chatbot/docs/docs/ingest/data-sources.md

 # Data Sources

 You must configure which data sources you want to ingest data from.
-We have created a flexible abstraction layer, the `DataSource` that allows you to ingest text data from a variety of sources.
+We have created a flexible abstraction, the `DataSource` that allows you to ingest text data from a variety of sources.

 ## The `DataSource` Abstraction

-Every data source must implement the below `DataSource` type.
+Every data source must implement the following `DataSource` type.

 ```ts
 /**